AQUINT01/Mission-to-Mars/README.md

 1. Use the Bootstrap 3 grid system examples to update your index.html file so your website is mobile-responsive.
 Use the DevTools to test the responsiveness of your website.

     *  Click on the Toggle Device Toolbar icon to open the UI that enables you to simulate responsiveness.
-    *  Choose a device to test your webpage, as shown in the following image:
+    *  Choose a device to test your webpage.

 2. Add two other Bootstrap 3 components.